rmarx/h2push-thedetails/post.md

    * Pushed resources are not used automatically.
 The browser still needs to request the resource for it to be evaluated (and executed).

-   * Pushed resources that the browser hasn't requested yet stay in a sort of separate "[unused streams][promiseOfPush]" waiting area for ~5 minutes, so aggressive prefetching for next pages can be problematic.
+   * Pushed resources that the browser hasn't requested yet stay in a sort of separate "[unused streams][promiseOfPush]" waiting area for ~5 minutes and are then removed, so aggressive prefetching for next pages can be problematic.

    * PUSH_PROMISE messages need to contain "provisional headers", wherein the server tries to predict with which headers the browser will request the resource.
 If the server gets it wrong (e.g. the response depends on cookies) and the provisional headers don't match the browser-generated request headers, the pushed resource can be ignored by the browser and a second request is made ([source1][promiseOfPush], [source2][rulesOfThumb], [source3][akamaiAutomatingRUM], [source4][howToUsePush]).